What does the research say?

-Furthermore, studies in rats have found that swimming can help to promote the growth of new brain cells in parts of the brain which break down during chronic (long-term) stress.
-Although this has only been tested in animals so far, the idea follows that this could potentially have the same effect in humans.
-It’s therefore suggested that swimming might enhance our ability to manage and cope with stress.
+Some research has shown that swimming may help to treat stress.
+For example, a few studies in rats have found that swimming can help to promote the growth of new brain cells in parts of the brain that break down during chronic (long-term) stress.

 It’s thought that swimming is a particularly good way to relax your body, soothe your mind and reduce anxiety.
 Some spas even play relaxing music that you can only hear when you put your head under the water!

 People who live closer to the coast have also reported higher levels of good health and wellbeing.
 But, research on this is limited.
 More studies are needed to find out if this positive mental wellbeing is due to being by the sea, or other factors.

 5. The calming effect of the colour blue

 The colour blue is often thought of as calming – especially the sky and the sea on a beautiful day.
 Being near, in or under water is also thought to make you happier and healthier.
 But the findings on this are mixed and limited.

 You might also have heard of the term ‘biophilia’, which means love of nature.
 It refers to our inbuilt desire to be near and connected with nature.
 This phenomenon may explain why we feel positive and happy when we’re by the sea or near water.